Pierre-Joseph Habert: Middle Empire

 Habert was elevated in rank to general of division on 25 June 1811 and appointed Baron of the Empire on 18 July.
 According to a 15 July 1811 return of Suchet's newly named Army of Aragon, Habert's division included 4,433 men in 11 battalions.
 Reorganized for the invasion of Valencia in September, his 3rd Division included the 2,119-strong brigade of Louis François Elie Pelletier Montmarie and the 1,340-man brigade of Nicolas Bronikowski d'Oppeln.
 Suchet reached the towering castle of Sagunto (Saguntum) on 23 September.
 After the garrison repelled two premature attacks, Blake arrived nearby with a relief army.
 On 25 October, the Spanish general attacked the French to open the Battle of Saguntum.
 Suchet deployed Habert's division on the left flank, next to the coast.
 Though outnumbered two-to-one, the French quickly routed Blake's left flank units, but the Spanish center and right fought stubbornly.
 Habert was forced to refuse his left flank to avoid being bombarded from the sea by enemy gunboats.
 After an intense struggle in the center, the Spaniards collapsed and ran.
 Habert wheeled his division to cut off their escape through the village of Puzzol, but the Walloon Guards Regiment bravely held the escape route open at great cost to themselves.
 The French inflicted over 6,000 casualties on their adversaries while losing 1,000 killed and wounded.
 The 2,500 defenders of Saguntum castle quickly capitulated.

 Next, Suchet turned his gaze toward Valencia.
-His army included the infantry divisions of Musnier, Harispe, Habert, Giuseppe Frederico Palombini, Claude Antoine Compère, plus André Joseph Boussart's cavalry division.
-To these were added the infantry divisions of Honoré Charles Reille and Philippe Eustache Louis Severoli to make a powerful army of 33,000 men.
+His army included the infantry divisions of Musnier, Harispe, Habert, Giuseppe Federico Palombini, Claude Antoine Compère, plus André Joseph Boussart's cavalry division.
+To these were added the infantry divisions of Honoré Charles Reille and Filippo Severoli to make a powerful army of 33,000 men.
 Suchet planned a double envelopment, with the greater part of his forces massed inland to cut behind Blake's left flank.
 Meanwhile, Habert was ordered to break through the Spanish right flank between Valencia and the sea.
 While minor forces distracted Blake in front, Suchet's pincers closed on the city on 25 December 1811.
 In the Siege of Valencia, Habert carried out his assignment, scattering José Obispo's troops on the right, while Suchet overran the Spanish left.
 Blake's flanking troops escaped, but the bulk of his troops were forced into the city where they surrendered on 8 January 1812.
 For a loss of 2,000 troops the French inflicted horrendous losses on their opponents, 4,011 killed or died of illness plus 16,270 men and 374 guns captured.
 Only 7,071 Spanish soldiers escaped the trap.